rkt/rkt/Documentation/configuration.md

 # rkt configuration

-`rkt` reads configuration from two directories - a **system directory** and a **local directory**.
+`rkt` reads configuration from two or three directories - a **system directory**, a **local directory** and, if provided, a **user directory**.
-The system directory defaults to `/usr/lib/rkt`, and the local directory to `/etc/rkt`.
+The system directory defaults to `/usr/lib/rkt`, the local directory to `/etc/rkt`, and the user directory to an empty string.
-Both locations can be changed with command line flags.
+These locations can be changed with command line flags.

+The system directory should contain a configuration created by a vendor (e.g. distribution).
+The contents of this directory should not be modified - it is meant to be read only.

+The local directory keeps configuration local to the machine.
+It can be modified by the admin.

+The user directory may hold some user specific configuration.
+It may be useful for specifying credentials used for fetching images without spilling them to some directory readable by everyone.

 `rkt` looks for configuration files with the `.json` file name extension in subdirectories beneath the system and local directories.
 `rkt` does not recurse down the directory tree to search for these files.